Tastemakers, Local & Abroad, Head to Adams Morgan Line Hotel

 The long awaited, trendy Line Hotel D.C. of Adams Morgan opened its doors at the start of 2018.
 Since then, D.C. royalty have been spotted frequenting the du jour hotel— including Michelle Obama.

-Housed inside a 110-year old historic church, developers — a group made up of Sydell Group, Friedman Capital, and Foxhall Partners — say they attempted to target a local crowd with two upscale restaurants, a community radio station, a coffee shop, and 4,000 square foot community center located in the hotel’s basement.
+A group made up of Sydell Group, Friedman Capital, and Foxhall Partners — say they attempted to target a local crowd with two upscale restaurants, a community radio station, a coffee shop, and 4,000 square foot community center located in the hotel’s basement.
 Hotel management boast that the hotel’s artwork has been purchased by local D.C. artists and that both of its restaurants, run by high-profile chefs, exclusively serve locally grown produce.

 “We like to go into neighborhoods and become the neighborhood hotel,” says managing director Crawford Sherman, speaking on behalf of Sydell Group, a hotel developing company based in New York.